Key takeaways

 SaaS and subscription business metrics

-- Churn Rate equals Lost MRR divided by Starting MRR, NRR incorporates expansion.
+- Churn Rate equals Lost MRR divided by Starting MRR.
+NRR incorporates expansion revenue.

-India specifics, GST on advances, FIRC for foreign customers.
-Deep dives, Ultimate guide to KPI definition for SMBs, Small business financial metrics.
+India specifics: GST on advances, FIRC for foreign customers.

 Professional services metrics